legendu-net/blog/misc/content/2017-10-22-configure-jupyter-notebook-permissions.markdown

 Category: Software
 Tags: software, Jupyter Notebook, JupyterLab, permission, umask

+**
+Things on this page are fragmentary and immature notes/thoughts of the author.
+It is not meant to readers but rather for convenient reference of the author and future improvement.
+**

 1. umask in /etc/profile or /etc/bashrc doesn't work in docker, which is strange.
     Changing UMASK 022 in /etc/login.defs doesn't work either ...

-[[:space:]] is recommended for sed
+Had issues,

-Had issues, tried to set /etc/profile, /etc/bashrc, in an init script, none of them worked worked well, For JupyterHub, you can configure in the *.py file https://github.com/jupyterhub/jupyterhub/issues/1402
+tried to set /etc/profile, /etc/bashrc, in an init script, none of them worked worked well, For JupyterHub, you can configure in the *.py file https://github.com/jupyterhub/jupyterhub/issues/1402